Steve0Greatness/Clutter/.github/ISSUE_TEMPLATE/Report_a_Bug.md

 ---
-Name: Report a Bug
+name: Report a Bug
-About: Report bugs to make the site better for everyone
+about: Report bugs to make the site better for everyone
-Title: 🐛bug:
+title: '🐛bug: '
-Lables: type: bug
+lables: 'type: bug'
-Assignees:
+assignees: ''

 ---